spacelift-io/user-documentation/docs/integrations/cloud-providers/oidc/gcp-oidc.md

 Last but not least, we will want to grant the workload identity pool the ability to impersonate the [service account](https://cloud.google.com/iam/docs/service-accounts){: rel="nofollow"} we will be using.
 Assuming we already have a service account, let's allow any token claiming to originate from the `production` space in our Spacelift account to impersonate it:

 ![GCP granting access to service account](../../../assets/screenshots/oidc/gcp-grant-access.png)

+!!! tip
+    You will need to add an IAM permission on the service account itself.
+See the [GCP documentation](https://cloud.google.com/iam/docs/workload-identity-federation-with-other-clouds#allow_the_external_workload_to_impersonate_the_service_account){: rel="nofollow"} for how to do so.

 ## Configuring the Terraform Provider